seongahjo/Mosaicer/README.md

 ```
 1. If you want to digitize one's face on the video

-2. Put the video on 'MOVIE' folder
+2. Put the video on 'VIDEO' folder

 3. RUN python mosaicer.py with your video name